 Getting in touch with us

-Alan Lynch, Writing Communities Co-ordinator (Live Literature): firstname.lastname@example.org(this will open in a new window)
+Alan Lynch, Writing Communities Co-ordinator (Live Literature): email@example.com

 Phone 0131 524 0160 and ask for Writing Communities.